Novels (and notebooks) for ICE Detainees

 This means that I have spent much of the past two years discussing the merits of literary fiction, surrounded by folks who write literary fiction.
 I have kept my love of Kristin Hannah novels largely to myself, like it’s some dirty secret, because while there are plenty of Bridgerton fans in my cohort, most folks who get themselves into a fairly prestigious and fully-funded MFA program like mine would never deign to write— let alone read— commercial fiction.

-And yet that is what the women detained at Moshannon want: an escape.
+And yet who doesn’t an occasional escape?
 Isn’t that all that any of us wants when we pick up a novel?

 So I added two Kristin Hannah novels to my cart: El ruiseñor (The Nightingale) and Los cuatro vientos (The Four Winds) because their protagonists have always struck me as the most badass.
 Scrolling down, I saw that the wish list did in fact contain some more “sensible” items (toiletries, hair ties, and the sort of shower sandals that would be worn, in a better world, exclusively by college students) plus crossword puzzles, Sodoku, coloring books, journals, sketchpads, and various religious texts in various languages.